sebastian-gregoricchio/snakeATAC/README.md

 Follow the following steps for the installation:
 * Place yourself in the directory where the repository should be downloaded with `cd </target/folder>`
 * download the GitHub repository `git clone https://github.com/sebastian-gregoricchio/snakeATAC`
-* install the conda environment from the env .yaml file contained in the repository:
+* install the conda environment from the yaml environment file contained in the repository:

-`conda env create -f </target/folder>/snakeATAC/workflow/envs/snakeATAC_conda_env_stable.yamll`
+`conda env create -f </target/folder>/snakeATAC/workflow/envs/snakeATAC_conda_env_stable.yaml`
 * activate the environment: `conda activate snakeATAC` (if the env is not activated the pipeline won't work)

 <br></br>